systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

     initrd     /6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.x86_64/initrd

 On EFI systems all kernel images shall be EFI images.
 In order to be compatible with EFI systems it is highly recommended only to install EFI kernel images, even on non-EFI systems, if that's applicable and supported on the specific architecture.

+For maximum compatibility, it is highly recommended only to use kernel images that don't rely on BIOS services such as legacy BIOS calls or UEFI Boot Services.

 Note that these configuration snippets may only reference kernels (and EFI programs) that reside on the same file system as the configuration snippets, i.e. everything referenced must be contained in the same file system.
 This is by design, as referencing other partitions or devices would require a non-trivial language for denoting device paths.
 If kernels/initrds are to be read from other partitions/disks the boot loader can do this in its own native configuration, using its own specific device path language, and this is out of focus for this specification.
 More specifically, on non-EFI systems configuration snippets following this specification cannot be used to spawn other operating systems (such as Windows).